Accuracy

 Voltage

 Voltage was measured in the range 241V-250V.
-The absolute error has a max: +3.7V and min -0.5V
+The absolute error maximum was: +3.7V and minimum was -0.5V

 The standard deviation of the error: 1.236V

-The graph of voltage vs error shows a definite sloping trend which suggests the result can be improved with further calibration.
+The graph of voltage vs error shows a definite sloping trend which suggests the result can be improved with calibration.

 Real Power

 Real power was measured in the range 13.7W - 2238W.
-The absolute error has a max: +9.6W and min -2.1W
+The absolute error maximum was: +9.6W and minimum was -2.1W

 The standard deviation of the error: 2.624W